newtheatre/history-project/_shows/97_98/a_slice_of_saturday_night_musical.md

 ---
 title: A Slice of Saturday Night Musical
-comment: 'Programme prints "Dave Attenborough"; recorded as David Attenborough to match the Cabaret (96_97) programme.'
+comment: 'Programme prints "Dave Attenborough"; recorded as David Attenborough to match the Cabaret (96_97) programme.
+Transcribed from the programme as "Andy Muir"; recorded as Andrew Muir to match existing records on West Side Story (94_95) and Frankenstein (95_96).'
 playwright: The Heather Brothers
 season: In House
 period: Spring